 The RN to Master of Science (RN to MS) nursing programs are designed to allow registered nurses to earn a Bachelor of Science in nursing, as well as a Master of Science in Nursing Leadership and Administration of Health Care Systems, Master of Science in Nursing Education or a Master of Science in Nursing Informatics.
 With this option, students take graduate-level courses that replace some of the undergraduate requirements.
-The charts on page 56, page 57 and page 58 offer a visual representation of the requirements for the three degrees of the RN to MS in nursing programs.
+The charts on the preceding pages offer a visual representation of the requirements for the three degrees of the RN to MS in nursing programs.